seimlee/google-drive/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

-- Drive
+- drive
-- Indexer
+- indexer
-- Video Processing
+- video processing
-- Notification
+- notification
-- Dashboard
+- dashboard

 ## Run API Gateway (Spring Gateway)